Travel Medicine - The Big Picture

 - Health professionals with an interest in communicable diseases

 This is a provisional programme, and it is subject to change.

-Plenary Session Professor David Galloway Welcome and open Professor John Meara The Triennial Lecture - Global Surgery 2030: Evidence and Solutions for Achieving Health, Welfare and Economic Development Mr Stuart Fergusson International Volunteering Policy in the Scottish NHS Session chair: Captain Andy Green, Dean of the FTM Dr Anna Checkley Yet another arbovirus Dr. Sam Allen Triennial prize winner: Zika in Brazil Session chair: Captain Andy Green, Dean of the FTM Dr Tim O'Dempsey Humanitarian aid work - After Ebola in Sierra Leone Prof David Goldberg The Livingstone Lecture - Hepatitis C: The Odyssey Session chair: Professor Peter Chiodini Prof Dilip Mathai Anti-microbial resistance in the tropics - implications for travel medicine Dr Jane Cunningham Will we ever get rid of malaria?
-Dr Robert Harrison Anti venom research progress Plenary Session Dr James Logan Killer midges and other tales - Title tbc Dr Jackie Taylor Close
+Plenary Session Professor David Galloway Welcome and open Professor John Meara The Triennial Lecture - Global Surgery 2030: Evidence and Solutions for Achieving Health, Welfare and Economic Development Mr Stuart Fergusson Global Citizenship in the Scottish Health Service: The Value of International Volunteering Session chair: Captain Andy Green, Dean of the FTM Dr Anna Checkley Yet another arbovirus Dr. Sam Allen Triennial prize winner: Zika in Brazil Session chair: Captain Andy Green, Dean of the FTM Dr Tim O'Dempsey Humanitarian aid work - After Ebola in Sierra Leone Prof David Goldberg The Livingstone Lecture - Hepatitis C: The Odyssey Session chair: Professor Peter Chiodini Dr Jane Cunningham Will we ever get rid of malaria?
+Prof Dilip Mathai Anti-microbial resistance in the tropics - implications for travel medicine Dr Robert Harrison Anti venom research progress Plenary Session Dr James Logan How “Bug Body Ready” Are You?
+Dr Jackie Taylor Close

 Feedback from our 2016 event